m13ha/memory-game-FEND/README.md

-## my udacity front end memory game.## my udacity front end memory game.
+## my udacity front end memory game.

 This is my memeory game for the udacity nanodegree scholarship.